-A cross-platform network protocol analyzer that can be used to view, analyze, and troubleshoot packets sent over a data network.
+A free software tool that captures wireless traffic and reproduces it in a readable format.
+It is a cross-platform network protocol analyzer that can be used to view, analyze, and troubleshoot packets sent over a data network.

 Acronyms and abbreviations